 Now others in your organization will see the Apache Access app when they select the Org folder in the library.

 - Now that the app is created and shared, let’s see what it contains.
-Click Personal on the left nav or on the Library page, and double-click the Apache folder.
+Click Personal on the left navigation panel or on the Library page, and double-click the Apache folder.

 - The app includes a bunch of predefined saved searches and dashboards.
-Let’s open a dashboard.
-Scroll down to the Apache - Overview dashboard, and double-click to open it.
+To open a dashboard, scroll down to the Apache - Overview dashboard, and double-click to open it.
 Notice the panels that are already created for you.

 Congratulations!
 You’ve completed these tasks in Part 1 of the Using Sumo Quick Start tutorial: